kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### Upgrade / Downgrade Strategy

-No configuration change is required to keep working: a kubelet with the feature gate enabled tolerates benign drift automatically, and an operator who wants the previous strict behavior leaves the gate off or sets the opt-out option.
+No configuration change is required to keep working: a kubelet with the feature tolerates benign drift automatically, and an operator who wants the exact comparison sets the policy option.
 The checkpoint format is unchanged, so there is no state migration.
-On downgrade the kubelet reverts to strict equality (and the pre-existing reboot failure can reappear).
+On downgrade the kubelet reverts to the exact comparison (and the pre-existing reboot failure can reappear).

 ### Version Skew Strategy